What is latent labor, how long does it last and is there anything you can do to speed it up?

 Latent labor can often feel just like the aches and pains of pregnancy, at least early on.

-Pro Tip: At any point in this time, it can be considered “false labor” and go away… confusing, right?
+Pro Tip: At any point in this time, it can be considered “false labor” and go away (some people call those Braxton Hicks contractions)… confusing, right?
 I have a whole Am I In Labor Quiz on my sister site Pulling Curls.

 It can then progress to involve your entire abdomen and possibly your back being in pain.
 At this point, it is more likely you are in “true labor“.